 The Laurel Falls trail surface is mostly paved as it winds up the side of the mountain.
 However, it is rough and uneven throughout the path.
 With short steep sections, the trail can be slightly dangerous in wet weather conditions so watch your step if you’re hiking in the rain.
 Portions of the trail also have steep drop-offs so wheelchairs and strollers are not ideal for the trail.
 Also, avoid climbing on rocks near the waterfall as many people have suffered injuries from the slippery rocks and algae that grow on them.

-Directions to the Trail:
+Directions to the Laurel Falls Trail

 - Drive 3.5 miles to the trailhead where there are parking areas on both sides of the road.

-Raingear- carry a rain jacket or poncho at all times in the Smokies.
+- Raingear – Carry a rain jacket or poncho at all times in the Smokies.
 Rain pants should be included in colder weather.

-Water- carry two quarts per person on longer hikes.
+- Water – Carry two quarts per person on longer hikes.

-Extra Clothes- cotton is not recommended in cold weather or at high elevations.
+- Extra Clothes – Cotton is not recommended in cold weather or at high elevations.
 Carry clothing that will keep you warm when wet such as wool or synthetic “fleece.”

-Map- a variety of park trail maps are available.
+- Map – A variety of park trail maps are available.
 Keep one in your pack at all times.

-Food- carry high energy snacks and eat often.
+- Food – Carry high energy snacks and eat often.

-Flashlight- a good flashlight or headlamp is welcome if you are caught out on the trail after dark.
+- Flashlight – A good flashlight or headlamp is welcome if you are caught out on the trail after dark.

-Whistle- to signal rescuers when lost.
+- Whistle – Bring a whistle to signal rescuers if lost.
 All children should carry one.